About Pixie Park

 Pixie Park is a volunteer-run cooperative playground for children age six and younger.
 Surrounded by redwoods in the beautiful Marin Art and Garden Center, the park is open every day to its members except during major paint and repair parties.
-The park has fun, safe play structures and swings for small children and beautiful trellises that shade picnic tables, big and small.
-The park is unique in that it is keyed and gated, thereby ensuring that children will not leave without their parents’ knowledge.
+The park has fun play structures and swings designed primarily for small children, and beautiful trellises that shade picnic tables, big and small.

-Through the participation of its member families, Pixie holds several events throughout the year for its members and for the community.
+Through the participation of its member families, Pixie typically holds several events throughout the year for its members and for the community.
 These include the Halloween Parade, the Holiday Bake Sale, the Pixie Spring Event and other social events.
-Members also receive the Pixie Patter, a newsletter that keeps them informed of events and other activities going on at the park.

 Pixie Park is a great place to meet and make friends.
 The events are fun, and the park's supportive atmosphere and beautiful setting make it a safe, fun place for children to explore and play.

-Today, Pixie’s Spring Fair welcomes more than 2,500 children each year.
-In addition to the Spring Fair, Pixie raises funds through an annual Winter Holiday Bake Sale.
-Pixie also holds a Halloween Parade, just for fun, for Park members only.
+Pixie raises funds through an annual Winter Holiday Bake Sale.
+Pixie also holds a Halloween Parade, Valentine's Day Party, St. Patrick's Day Party, music classes, bubble guys and many other events, just for fun.
+Special events are for members only.